 In a small bowl, whisk together the remaining Tablespoon of beef broth, and the cornstarch until smooth.
 Add this mixture to the skillet, and whisk to combine.
 The sauce will thicken slightly as you continue to cook it.
 Stir the sauce for about a minute.
 Once slightly thickened, add the onions to the sauce, then season with additional salt and pepper, to taste.

 Spoon the sauce over the smothered pork chops, and serve!
 The meat will be extremely tender, and full of FLAVOR!

 I hope you will consider making this recipe.
 We absolutely LOVED it!
-Don’t be put off by the low and slow baking time… this is what makes the chops so very tender!
+Don’t be put off by the low and slow baking time- that is what makes the pork chops so tender!

 While the smothered pork chops baked, I was able to get the dishes cleaned up and make the side dishes, with no time constraints!
 I’m very grateful to have found this recipe, and thankful to be able to share it with YOU!